A splint is a support device made of hard material that keeps an injured area from

 showers because it is easier to keep the splint dry in a bath.
 Before the bath, cover

 the splint with a plastic bag.
 Seal the top with a rubber band.
 Keep it completely

 out of the water by propping it up on the side of the tub.

 If the splint gets splashed, gently blow air into it from a hair dryer on the cool

 or fan-only setting.
 If some of the splint goes under water or gets very wet, call

 The fingers or toes are swollen, changing colors, or feel numb.

 The splint feels too tight or too loose.

-Take care of the splint so it stays in good condition and does not lead to irritation.
+Help your child care for the splint so it stays in good condition and does not

-Soon, you'll be back to doing all your usual activities.
+lead to irritation.
+Soon, your child will be back to doing all his or her usual activities.